AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 You can generate a document on demand or create a batch job to generate multiple documents at defined intervals.
 Communication APIs provide:

-* streamlined on-demand and batch documentation generation capabilities
+* streamlined on-demand and batch documentation generation capabilities.

-* HTTP APIs for easier integration with existing systems.
+* HTTP APIs for easier integration with external systems.
 Separate APIs for on demand (low-latency) and batch operations (high-throughput operations) are included.
 It makes document generation an efficient task.

 * a secure access to data.
 Communications APIs connect to and access data only from customer designated data repositories, makes no local copies of data, making Communications highly secure.